hpe-dev-incubator/hpe-dev-portal/content/blog/ways-to-interact-k8s-with-ezmeral.md

 ## Conclusion

-HPE Ezmeral Container Platform provides different ways for you to interact with Kubernetes.
-Just pick your favorite way in your favorite environment.
+As you can see, HPE Ezmeral Container Platform provides a number of different ways for you to interact with Kubernetes in order to ….
+Just pick your favorite way for your favorite environment.
 Happy Kubectl!

+for easier management of your Kubernetes Clusters, to make life easier for xyz, etc.